MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-run-save-export.md

 ## How to export a Report

 After a report has been run, you can export the report into one of several formats supported by SQL Server Reporting Services.
-To learn about what formats are supported by SQL Server Reporting Services, please review [Export Reports](/sql/reporting-services/report-builder/export-reports-report-builder-and-ssrs)
+To learn about what formats are supported by SQL Server Reporting Services, review [Export Reports](/sql/reporting-services/report-builder/export-reports-report-builder-and-ssrs)

 > [!NOTE]
 > Operations Manager Reporting must be installed before you can run a report.